 Economic Death by a Thousand Cuts

-Getty Images was powerless to stop Google from “scraping” photos off of its exchange and letting Google Photo’s own users freely copy them.
-Google, the only company big enough and amoral enough to bully Getty had been circumventing both copyright attribution and payments to photographers.
-But Getty recently inked a deal with — wait for it! — Google itself.
+Getty sued Google.
+But, after a while, instead of risking loss in litigation, Getty inked a cooperative distribution deal with — wait for it! — Google itself.
 Google’s VIEW IMAGE button is now a VISIT IMAGE button that links back to Getty.
 But Google is still free to use Getty content in all of its own products and services.
 Emphasis is on the word free.

 Incidentally, along with millions of other culturally iconic, previously American-owned photographs, the Chinese now have digital distribution rights to, and perhaps outright ownership of, the famous 1989 Tiananmen Square “Tank Man” photograph.
 Many photographs like that one could disappear at the discretion of the Chinese government, now that VCG controls their distribution.

 Making photo distribution deals with sub-vendors to get access to more content is cheaper than buying whole companies and their archives outright.
 But it further dilutes the income of contributing photographers.
-And, as already stated, such deals overlap content from one vendor’s inventory to another’s, all hurled together into one big bin, making it harder still for buyers to discover original content.
+And, as already stated, such deals overlap content from one vendor’s inventory to another’s, all hurled together into one big bargain-basement bin, making it harder still for buyers to discover original content.

 Fixing Jobs Fixes Stock

-The key to creating a discrete catalog of premium, professionally produced, and dynamically replenished stock photos is to abandon the idea that professionals will ever proactively contribute their work.
+The key to creating a discrete catalog of premium, professionally produced and dynamically replenished stock photos is to abandon the idea that professionals will ever PROACTIVELY contribute their work.

-A Holistic Solution
+The Holistic Solution